Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Problem Statement

-where $f \in \textcolor{violet}{C^{\infty}(\stableK, \mathbb{R}) = C^{\infty}(\stableK)}$---non-convex in general---, $\substableK$ is an embedded submanifold of $\stableK$, and especially when it is endowed with a linear structure.
-Our approach involves using this linear structure with an appropriate Riemannian geometry of $\stableK$ to circumvent the absence of a (computationally feasible) global retraction from $T\stableK$ onto $\stableK$ (or $\substableK$)---due to the intricate geometry of $\stableK$.
-In this paper, the existence of the local (or global) optima for \cref{eq:constained-opt-gen} (hence the minimization) is assumed.
-See \cite{skogestad2007multivariable,mesbahi2010graph} for applications of this problem.
+Our approach involves using this linear structure with an appropriate Riemannian geometry of $\stableK$ to circumvent the absence of a (computationally feasible) global retraction from $T\stableK$ onto $\stableK$ (or $\substableK$)--due to the intricate geometry of $\stableK$. {In this paper, we do not explicitly discuss conditions for the existence of the local (or global) optima for \cref{eq:constained-opt-gen}; as such, we assume that the minimum exists;} { see \cite{skogestad2007multivariable,mesbahi2010graph} for a few relevant applications.}

 In order to handle a generic embedded submanifold $\substableK$, we study the behavior of the restricted function $h \coloneqq f|_{ \substableK}$ from an extrinsic point of view, an approach that can be generalized to any such submanifold.
-We note that in general, the function $f$ is not convex and the constraint submanifold $\substableK$ might be disconnected.
-Thus, here we focus on local convergence results that aim to exploit the inherent geometry of the problem in order to achieve fast convergence rates--with relatively reasonable computational complexity.
+We note that in general, the function $f$ is not convex and the constraint submanifold $\substableK$ might be disconnected. {Thus, here we focus on local convergence results that aim to exploit the inherent geometry of the problem in order to achieve fast convergence rates--with a relatively reasonable computational complexity.}